gunjit-gyawali/Crimson.Abyss/README.md

 **Crimson.Abyss**

 This is my first game made in Godot!
-In Vampire Orb Quest, you play as a vampire on a thrilling mission to collect all the orbs from the abyss.
-Explore the dark world, avoid dangers, and master your vampire skills.
+In Crimson.Abyss, you play as a vampire on a thrilling mission to collect all the orbs from the abyss.

 How to Play
 Move: Arrow keys